Embed a Widget Securely

 Prepare the request body.

-a.
+Authenticate the call.
 Use your Qrvey API key in the request header.
 Qrvey expects the API key under the header name

-Send the POST and retrieve the token.
+Send the POST request and retrieve the token.

-Send the request.
 The response body contains a JSON object with a

 tokenproperty.
 That token is a JWT that securely contains the encrypted configuration.
 By default, the token is valid for one week.
 The expiration can be adjusted.